-Artists interested in being part of a combined professional training and performing program are invited to apply for our Young Professional Artists Program that takes place in Pittsburgh as part of Pittsburgh Festival Opera’s 2018 summer festival activities.
+Artists interested in being part of a combined professional training and performing program are invited to apply for our Young Professional Artist Program that takes place in Pittsburgh as part of Pittsburgh Festival Opera’s 2019 summer festival activities.

-The program, which runs from 11 June–22 July 2018, is intended for Resident, Featured, Studio, and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance with orchestra for all participants.
+The program, which runs from 10 June–21 July 2019*, is intended for Resident, Featured, Studio, and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance with orchestra for all participants.

 A Brief Overview

-Our Young Professional Artists program is divided into four categories, each of which has different fee structures and varying starting dates:
+Our Young Professional Artists program is divided into five categories, each of which has different fee structures and varying starting dates:

 Resident Artist Singers

 Resident Artist Singers will be chosen to perform major solo roles in the mainstage festival productions, understudy major roles, and participate in all training opportunities.
 This category is designed for emerging professionals who will soon be ready to enter a major year-round young artist program.
 Each will receive a full scholarship.

 Up to four singers will be the recipient of this scholarship in honor of internationally known mezzo-soprano Marianne Cornetti.

 Two Resident Artist positions are reserved for soprani exhibiting outstanding artistry and the potential for a major singing career.